telefonicaid/iotagent-node-lib/doc/api.md

 ]
 ```

 It is not going to work.
-The first expression expects a `correctedLevel` which is neither a measure (remember the only measure sent by the device is named `level`) nor a previously calculated attribute.
-Thus, `correctedLevel` will end with a `null` value.
+The first expression expects a `correctedLevel` which is neither a measure (remember the only
+measure sent by the device is named `level`) nor a previously calculated attribute.
+Thus, `correctedLevel` will end
+with a `null` value, so will not be part of the update request send to the Context Broker unless `skipValue` (check
+[Devices](#devices) section avobe) is defined with a different value thant the default one (`null`).

 In conclusion: **the order of attributes in the `attributes` arrays at provising time matters with regards to nested expression evaluation**.